 Named the Horse & Hound Professional Rider of the Decade in 2020.

-Charlotte Dujardin returned to the highest level of the sport in 2018 with the Fidermark mare Mount St John Freestyle, leading Britain to team bronze at the WEG in Tryon, USA, and winning individual bronze.
+Charlotte Dujardin returned to the highest level of the sport in 2018 with the Fidermark mare Mount St John Freestyle, leading Britain to team bronze at the WEG in Tryon, USA, and also winning individual bronze.
 The grand prix freestyle was cancelled as a result of Hurricane Florence.

 Charlotte and Mount St John Freestyle represented Britain at the 2019 European Championships in Rotterdam, but were eliminated after their 81.91% grand prix.
-The pair returned to the arena with a highly successful winter season, winning the 2019 World Cup qualifier at Olympia, and qualifying for the 2020 World Cup final, which was cancelled due to the coronavirus pandemic.
+The pair returned to the arena and enjoyed a highly successful winter season, winning the 2019 World Cup qualifier at Olympia, and qualifying for the 2020 World Cup final, which was cancelled due to the coronavirus pandemic.

 In 2020, Charlotte introduced another exciting international grand prix ride, the Apache son Gio.
 On their international debut, the pair won the grand prix freestyle at Keysoe CDI.